-A member of the Grand Hutt Council who serves as the organization's accountant.
-He is a nephew of Jabba the Hutt.
+A member of the Grand Hutt Council who served as the organization's accountant.
+He was a nephew of Jabba the Hutt.

 - The Cameo: He appears briefly in "Slaves of the Republic" at the slave auction, where he is disappointed with the selection of slaves available for sale.
 He can also be seen with Arok in the background of the Pyke Syndicate base in "The Lost One".

 - Canon Immigrant: He first appeared in the Legends comic Boba Fett: Bounty on Bar-Kooda and was originally the nephew of Jabba.
 His heritage was brought into the Canon, with the reveal that his father was Ebor, the eldest and favorite of Mama the Hutt.)